LegalizeAdulthood/ucpp-date-time-parser/ReadMe.md

 This parser is developed incrementally, commit by commit.
 Browse the tags to see how this parser evolved from simple cases up to handling the full RFC5322 date grammar.

+Tips
+====
+Here are some tips for creating parsers with Spirit:

+- Develop your parsers incrementally, starting with the smallest parsable unit.
+Drive your parser forward step-by-step with unit tests to keep everything working as you enhance the parser.
+- Extract grammar rules incrementally as you build up functionality.
+Refactor out rules in your grammar after passing new test cases.
+- Remember that rule and grammar attribute types are specified by function signatures: write `rule<Iter, bool(), skipper> boolean;`, not `rule<Iter, bool, skipper> boolean;`
+- Order the elements of a struct in `BOOST_FUSION_ADAPT_STRUCT` so that it is convenient for your parser attribute sequence.
+- When using `BOOST_FUSION_ADAPT_STRUCT`, make sure that your grammar generates attributes for each adapted struct member.
+- Spirit parsers leverage templates heavily to achieve fast runtime at the expense of compile time.
+Isolate your parsers behind an application specific API.
+The parser implementation only needs to be recompiled when the parser changes.
+The parser can be reused in as many places as possible without recompiling the parser.

 RFC 5322 date productions
 =========================
 ```